 A mortgage is a big responsibility.
 The bank risks a lot of money, and they have been increasingly cautious since the subprime mortgage crisis of 2007.
 To qualify for a mortgage, good credit is essential.

 Mortgage lenders want to make sure you don't borrow too much.
 They look at how much your mortgage payments are relative to your income, ensuring you have the ability to pay.
 Run your own mortgage calculations to understand what you can afford.

-A 30-year fixed rate mortgage is generally the safest and best bet, especially if you expect to live in your house for more than 5 years or so.
-It's easier to understand and pick apart a fixed rate mortgage.
+A 30-year fixed-rate mortgage is generally the safest and best bet, especially if you expect to live in your house for more than five years or so.
+It's easier to understand and pick apart a fixed-rate mortgage.

-It's possible to get a mortgage without a 10 percent to 20 percent down payment.
+It's possible to get a mortgage without a 10% to 20% down payment.
 Some people get a mortgage with no money down.
 There are a few legitimate programs allowing you to get a mortgage with very little down.
 Get acquainted with some of the safer mortgage programs out there.

 There may come a time when you can get a better mortgage.
 Perhaps mortgage rates have changed, or your credit improved.
 Refinancing a mortgage is a powerful move when done for the right reasons.